autom4il/my-exercism/README.md

 # my_exercism

-This are my solutions to the exercism coding exercises.
+These are my solutions to the exercism coding exercises.